centreon/centreon-documentation/versioned_docs/version-23.10/api/graph-views-api.md

 ```

 In the result, retrieve the {studio-session} (token); you'll need to
-use it all your API calls.
+use it for all your API calls.
 The headers will look like this:

 ```
 Headers {